- Published on

 To prevent this, we can:

-• ensure that all changes made to .uasset and .umap files are done on the main branch
+- ensure that all changes made to

-• create a feature branch if you know that you’re the only person who’ll be working on those files
+branch - create a feature branch if you know that you’re the only person who’ll be working on those files

-• communicate beforehand with the team regarding who’s working on a feature and on what files so that you don’t make two separate sets of changes to the same files parallelly.
+- communicate beforehand with the team regarding who’s working on a feature and on what files so that you don’t make two separate sets of changes to the same files parallelly.

 Note: It’s a bad idea to make parallel changes to binary files, but it’s slightly non-intuitive because, in regular software projects, we’re compelled to create branches for every new feature we work on.